Selecting an Exhibit Venue

 - Look up art and photography exhibits online in your desired location and check out the venues hosting other exhibits;

-- For 2021, SPARK will assist photographers in finding a safe venue based on COVID-19 guidelines at the time of the Festival.
-If you require assistance in finding a venue, please email Festival Director, Jennifer MacKenzie firstname.lastname@example.org.
+- For 2022, SPARK is compiling a list of potential venues; we expect to have this list ready in early January.
+If you require assistance in finding a venue, please email Festival Director, Jennifer MacKenzie email@example.com.

 Consider venues with the longest operating hours for maximum exposure of your work.
 Ideally, a minimum of 40 hours a week with at least one day of weekend viewing.
 If your venue is not open on weekends, it still might be possible to arrange with your venue representative one or more weekend viewing dates.
 Viewing times will be published along with each artist’s exhibit listing.
 At most venues, it is not necessary for photographers or their representatives to be present during hours of exhibit unless they choose to do so.
 This is an arrangement the exhibitor must make with their venue representative in advance.

-Very Important: The venue information submitted in the online Venue Agreement Form or 2020 Exhibitor Registrant Update is what will appear in all mentions of the Venue in the SPARK Photo Festival catalogue, exhibit venue map, website, and other SPARK Photo Festival promotions.
+Very Important: The venue information submitted in the online Venue Agreement Form is what will appear in all mentions of the Venue in the SPARK Photo Festival promotional materials.
 It is recommended that the Venue Representative carefully review the information for accuracy in advance of submitting the form.

 Important topics you may want to discuss with the venue representative in advance of submitting this agreement:

 – type of installation and hardware/logistics necessary

 – hours of exhibit viewing for public

 – how the venue benefits from being a SPARK venue (marketing, publicity, increased visibility and traffic for their space)